ground-creative/YourHomeServer/README.md

 ### Query scene configuration

 This feauture allows you to make a request to retrieve values from multiple devices at once.\
-Create a scene just like the previous example and use either info as action or specify device fields found in the schema file:
+Create a scene just like the previous example and use either info as action or specify device fields found in the schema file.

+Example scene query configuration
 ```
 "air-values":
 {